David Bolduc: Career

+Selected exhibitions

-He showed his work in Toronto at the commercial gallery of Carmen Lamanna from 1967 until 1975.
+Bolduc showed his work in Toronto at the commercial gallery of Carmen Lamanna from 1967 until 1975.
 When Bolduc decided to leave the dealer, Lamanna decided to keep most of Bolduc's unsold paintings.
 Naturally, Bolduc asked for them back.

 Lamanna refused.
 Bolduc hired a lawyer to sue for the return of his work, but there are different accounts about whether the suit succeeded.